 - No additional treatment - High-dose corticosteroids dexamethasone 20 mg once daily for 5 days, followed by dexamethasone 10 mg once daily for 5 days.
-[Introduced outside UK in protocol version 13.0 and within UK in protocol version 20.0; eligibility criteria modified in protocol version 25.0; enrolment ongoing
+[Introduced outside UK in protocol version 13.0 and within UK in protocol version 20.0; eligibility criteria modified in protocol version 25.0; enrolment closed on 31 March 2024]

 On 11 May 2022, the RECOVERY DMC advised, "For patients being considered for treatment with high dose dexamethasone, we recommend stopping recruitment of patients who require no oxygen or simple oxygen only at the time of randomisation due to safety concerns.
 Follow-up of these patients should continue.
 However, we encourage continuing recruitment and follow-up of all those patients who, at randomisation, require either non-invasive ventilation, invasive mechanical ventilation or ECMO."
 Consequently, on 13 May 2022, recruitment to this comparison was closed for patients on no oxygen or simple oxygen only.
-The protocol (version 25.0 was updated accordingly.)
+The protocol (version 25.0) was updated accordingly.
+The comparison closed for all patients on 31 March 2024.

-2.5.6 Main randomisation part F:
+2.5.6 Main randomisation part F (enrolment closed):